 It is no longer necessary to stay in an expensive contract to watch your favorite shows or live sports.
 You can often get the content you want for less than the average cable bill of $200 a month.

 Do your homework before cutting the cord.
-Determine the channels and features you must have and try several free trials.
-That will set you up for success and let you amass more savings.
+Determine the channels and features you must have, and try several free trials.
+This will set you up for success while you amass more savings.

-If you want to know more about saving money on streaming services, subscribe to our YouTube channel.
-On it we discuss everything you need to know about cord-cutting and streaming.
+If you want to know more about saving money on streaming services, subscribe to our YouTube channel, where we discuss everything you need to know about cord-cutting and streaming.

 How much are you spending on TV services each month?